 Generally, most multivitamins contain low-doses of vitamins A, B vitamins, C, D, E as well as various minerals.
 Sometimes – calcium and iron will be added to a multivitamin.

 Try your best to avoid any artificial colours and dyes that come in a multivitamin or supplement.
 Be aware that again, there are a lot of multivitamins that are very much like candy and full of sugar.

-Multivitamins come in a variety of forms:
+A Multivitamins come in a variety of forms:

-The one you choose will be up to you depending on what your child accepts more easily and what the vitamin content of each one is.
+The one you choose will be up to you depending on what your child accepts more easily, and what the vitamin content of each one is.

-For example, most kids enjoy chewable gummies, however they usually contain a bit more sugar than other versions.
+For example, most kids enjoy chewable gummies, however they’re usually formulated with a bit more sugar than other versions.
 That being said, this may be the only way you can consistently get your child to take the vitamins, and so in that case, it may be worth it to purchase these.
 However, gummies don’t usually have high levels of iron in them.
 You also want to be conscious of the fact that gummies are a choking hazard for kids under 4, so if offering them, chop it up into smaller pieces to make it safer for littles.